AI washing checker for public AI product claims

 What this tool does not do

-• It does not determine whether a company is honest, deceptive, or committing fraud.
+- It does not decide whether a company or product is good or bad.

-• It does not rank companies or publish a blacklist.
+- It does not rank vendors or publish accusation lists.

-• It does not make procurement decisions or approve vendors for purchase.
+- It does not make purchase decisions for a buyer.